agourlay/hprof-slurp/README.md

 ## Performance

-On modern hardware `hprof-slurp` can process heap dump files at around 400 MiB/s.
+On modern hardware `hprof-slurp` can process heap dump files at around 500 MiB/s.

-To maximize performance make sure to:

-- run on a host with at least 3 cores
+To maximize performance make sure to run on a host with at least 4 cores.
-- compile the project yourself on the target host to get a more specialized binary

 ## How it works